21st Century Learning

 Philosophy in Action

-Our philosophy of learning is rooted in a commitment to nurture the global competencies of our students to enable them to lead full, enriched and contributing lives as Christians in our world.
-To make this happen, we continually invest in our technological infrastructure to provide optimal learning environments that are responsive to the needs of students.
-We are leaders in the creation of virtual learning environments with a progressive suite of online digital tools.
-Most importantly, we focus on the quality of instruction and implement digital learning devices that make a difference at the point of instruction.
+Our philosophy of learning is rooted in a commitment to nurturing the global competencies of our students which enable them to lead full, contributing lives as Christians in our world.
+Our continued investment in technological infrastructure provides optimal learning environments for our students that are responsive to their needs.
+We are leaders in the use and creation of virtual learning environments with a progressive suite of online digital tools.
+Our focus on pedagogy surrounding the use of digital tools as well as high-quality blended learning practices are what make a difference in student learning.

-Huron-Perth Catholic District School Board’s commitment to excellence in blended learning practices and technology access became apparent during the March 2020 school closure period.
-The firm foundation of pedagogical best practices and access to technology allowed educators and students alike to transition to distance learning on a moment’s notice.
-Previous investments in educator professional development and student training allowed HPCDSB to comfortably transform our delivery model of teaching and learning this year.
+Huron-Perth Catholic’s commitment to excellence in blended learning practices and technology access became apparent during the school closures in 2020/21.
+The firm foundation of pedagogical best practices and access to technology allowed educators and students alike to transition to distance learning at a moment’s notice.
+Previous investments in educator professional development and student training allowed HPCDSB to comfortably transform our delivery model of teaching and learning.

-The strategic and intentional approach that Huron-Perth Catholic had implemented prior to 2020 has positioned the district well when the release of Ministry of Education PPM 164: Requirements for Remote Learning and the district’s School Reopening Guidelines were shared.
-Built on the successful implementation projects of 1:1 Chromebooks for students in both secondary schools, this year all students within Huron-Perth Catholic have a board issued Chromebook to support their learning needs for the 2020-21 school year.
-HPCDSB also embraces a ‘Bring Your Own Device’ philosophy so that students are welcome to bring their own device to school with comprehensive security and access to the same suite of digital tools as those on a board issued Chromebook.
+Huron-Perth Catholic has successfully implemented a 1:1 Chromebook Plan for students in both secondary and elementary schools.
+Chromebooks are managed by the school Library Technician, Central IT, and in partnership with Stronghold Services.
+This working relationship ensures that all students and staff have access to a functioning device to support their learning needs.
+HPCDSB also embraces a ‘Bring Your Own Device’ philosophy so that students can bring their own device to school with comprehensive security and access to the same suite of digital tools as those on a board-issued Chromebook.

 All students have access to digital tools that will allow them to develop their understanding and practice of the Ontario Catholic Graduate Expectations.
-Direct support is being provided by HPCDSB educators to support all K-12 students with understanding and practicing digital citizenship skills that will equip them for their learning journeys now and in the future.
+HPCDSB educators support students with understanding and practicing digital citizenship skills that will equip them for their learning journeys now and in the future.